marcelpetersen/mobil/pages/weallmove.md

 ---
 layout: weallmove
 title: "#WeAllMove | Powered by Wunder Mobility"
-description: A movement to connect the world with mobility solutions during this time of crisis.
+description: A movement to connect the world with mobility solutions during time of crisis.
+As a mobility community, we can work towards making mobility services more widely available to these everyday heroes.
+Because if one of us moves, we all move.
 date: '2020-04-02T12:00:00.000+00:00'
 permalink: "/weallmove"
 ogurl: "https://weallmove.co/"